Frequently Asked Questions

 What type of rooms are provided?

 Rooms will be single occupancy, but there is the option for the plus package to opt for a double occupancy room if you are signing up with someone else.
 We cannot guarantee you will be in a twin rooms due to availability of twin rooms at the hotels.

 Where will I eat breakfast and dinner each day?

 You will eat dinner and breakfast at the basecamp with the other riders.
-There will be continuous shuttles running from basecamp to the hotel so you are able to go backwards and forwards between the two.
+There will be shuttles running from basecamp to the hotel and back so you are able to travel between the two.

 Each day you will start/finish at the basecamp and be shuttled to and from your hotel accommodation.